saharLeisiazar/Follow_ahead_reaction/hmn_traj_prob_dest/Readme.md

 # Human Action Prediction with LSTM-fc

 This repository contains the file to train the LSTM-fc model to predict the probabilities of a human's next possible action.
-A pretrained model is located in the model folder.

 ## Overview
 Incorporating the probability of a human's next possible action enhances the performance of the robot's decision-making process.
 This model predicts an individual human actions by training a Long Short-Term Memory (LSTM) model with a fully connected (fc) layer to generate accurate probabilities for a human's next directional move: walking straight, turning right, or turning left.